Add login and logout to your app

 builder.Services.AddHttpContextAccessor();

-In the next steps we will implement retrieving the user details and set up the routes including for the login and logout functionality.
+In the next steps we will set up and secure the routes in the application including for the login and logout functionality.